EBIvariation/variant-remapping/README.md

 **Example:**
 "I want to remap the variants in `droso_variants_renamed.vcf` from `droso_dm3.fasta` to `droso_dm6.fasta` (its accession is: `GCA_000001215.4`), with flanking sequences of 50 bases, which will create 101-base reads.
 The alignment score cut-off will be -(50 x 0.6) = -30, meaning that reads with alignment scores lower than -30 will not be kept.
+The AS-XS difference threshold will be 0.04, meaning that AS-XS with a difference of less than 50 * 0.04 = 2 will not be kept.
 The remapped variants will be in `test.vcf`."

 **Command:**
 ```